haidarraza21/bat-ball-stump/README.md

 **Bat Ball Stump** is a fun and interactive web-based game inspired by the classic "Rock, Paper, Scissors," with a cricket-themed twist!
 Challenge the computer and see if you can outsmart it in this exciting showdown.

 ## 🚀 Live Demo
-Check out the live version of the game: [Bat Ball Stump Game](https://haidarraza21.github.io/bat-ball-stump/) *(Replace with your actual live demo link)*
+Check out the live version of the game: [Bat Ball Stump Game](https://haidarraza21.github.io/bat-ball-stump/)

 ## 📝 Game Description
 - **Objective**: Choose between Bat, Ball, or Stump and try to beat the computer.
 The winner is decided based on the following rules: